Semenawi Bahri Eritrea - August 4th 2006

 carsickness on board.
 The drivers are hurrying to Massawa, afraid the

-children will vomit all over the bus.
-So Filfil is passed before we know.
+children will vomit all over the seats of the bus.
+So we pass Filfil before we know.

 There is short stop at the Solomuna banana